Rep. Burlison to Newsmax: Biden Family Set Up 'Complex' Network to Get Foreign Money

 "Then money just happened to flow from foreign entities, from foreign oligarchs, into Biden associates' accounts," he said.
 "One third of that money would funnel into Biden family members' accounts.
 In one case, Hunter himself, got a check directly from a Chinese entity while his father was vice president."

-During a press conference earlier this week, committee Chairman Rep. James Comer, R-Ky., said the financial "paper trail" of the Biden family shows that then candidate Biden lied in 2020 about getting foreign money, and he is continuing to lie about the issue while president.
+During a press conference earlier this week, Committee Chair Rep. James Comer, R-Ky., said the financial "paper trail" of the Biden family shows that then candidate Biden lied in 2020 about getting foreign money, and he is continuing to lie about the issue while president.

 "President Biden has claimed since the 2020 election that his family has not received money from China," Comer said during the press conference.
 "That was a lie in 2020, and he continues to lie to the American people now."